Mini Grants

 • Applicants are also encouraged to demonstrate how their project or focus area has a local connection to Watauga County, Western NC, or the Appalachian Region.
 Any projects that are able to make a "Local to Global" sustainability connection will be given special consideration in awarding grants.

-Direct any general questions and/or completed applications to rei@appstate.edu.
+Direct any general questions to rei@appstate.edu.

 Application Deadlines